Improv for Planners

 What is Improv?

-I started with reading up on what exactly improvisational quilting is, and I realized very quickly that there isn't one single definition as to what it is, or isn't.
+I wanted to find out how improvisational quilting was actually defined, and I realized very quickly that there isn't one single definition as to what it is, or isn't.
 Or rather, there is a definition of what some people call "pure improv" which is picking fabrics blindly, not measuring anything, and not using a ruler to cut.
 This makes for super wonky quilts.

 But it's far from the only way to make an improv quilt.
 Changing up a traditional block, sewing some things together and then cutting them up again, adding random bits here and there, sewing crumb blocks, putting together leftovers and bonus triangles from a previous quilt in a way that makes for a pleasing look.... these are all ways to improvise a quilt design.